igvteam/igv-webapp/README.md

 ````
 npm install
 ````
-* Build
+* Build.
+This step creates a `dist` directory with the same contents as the pre-built package.
 ````
 npm run build
 ````

-## Running the app
+## Serving and running the app

 As noted above, refer to your web server documentation for instructions on serving the web content.
 As examples, instructions for use with the NPM package http-server and Amazon S3 follow.

-### Example 1: Run with http-server
+### Example 1: http-server

 For more information about http-server, including installing it locally, see the [http-server documentation](https://www.npmjs.com/package/http-server).

-* Start http-server on the web content directory (i.e., the downloaded pre-packaged distribution described above, or the `dist` directory if building from source )
+* Start http-server and pass it the path to the built IGV-Web folder as a paramater.
+The folder is either the folder created when you downloaded the pre-packaged distribution described above, or it is the `dist` folder you built from the source code.
 ````
-npx http-server -a localhost <web content directory>
+npx http-server -a localhost <IGV-Web folder>
 ````

 * Open a browser and enter the following